 The school has fully embraced opportunities to utilise digital technology to improve links between home and school.
-We have again invested in Parents2Teachers-a texting service enabling us to swiftly inform all parents at the push of a button.
-Parentpay allows parents to make online payments and not have to worry about having cash.
-The website provides up to date information.
-Instagram is used to celebrate exciting learning at The Dell Primary.
+We have again invested in Parents2Teachers - a texting service enabling us to swiftly inform all parents at the push of a button.
+Parentpay allows parents to make online payments and not have to worry about carrying cash.
+The school website provides up to date information.
+Instagram is used to celebrate exciting learning at the school.
 Newsletters and letters are distributed to parents.